kikonen/ngannotate-rails/README.md

 Versioning
 ----------

-Originally version numbering of this gem followed ng-annoate.
+Originally version numbering of this gem followed ng-annotate.
 However, in order to improve handling of possibly compatibility breaking fixes and improvements, version schema is now separated from ng-annotate.
 Instead of matching versions, changelog in [wiki](https://github.com/kikonen/ngannotate-rails/wiki) will indicate which is currently matching